liferay-design/liferay.design/src/markdown/lexicon/satellite-components/sites/asset-title-bar.md

 order: 2
 ---

-<div class="page-description">A bar used to display an asset's title and its associated actions when specific ADTs are displayed.</div>
+A bar used to display an asset's title and its associated actions when specific ADTs are displayed.

 ![Asset Title Bar](/images/lexicon/sites/AssetTitleBar.jpg)